 The walk from the campground to the state park through peaceful woods and past limestone boulders was the highlight of Columbia for me.

-I’ll post about what else there is around Columbia soon, including visiting the giant sequoias, but here’s more information about Columbia.
+Here’s more information about Columbia.
 What is your favorite historic place to visit with kids?
 Did your parents ever take you to a place like this?

 This post is part of a new on-going series called “Secret California,” which aims to cover the variety of interesting and beautiful places in California that many locals don’t even know about.